European Super League: Contracts

-The proposed European Super League (ESL) intended to offer participating clubs uncapped 'solidarity payments,' which would increase alongside the league's revenues and surpass the payouts of existing European competitions.
-According to the league's press release, these payments would amount to 'in excess of €10 billion during the course of the initial commitment period of the clubs.'
+The proposed European Super League (ESL) intended to offer participating clubs uncapped 'solidarity payments', which would increase alongside the league's revenues and surpass the payouts of existing European competitions.
+According to the league's press release, these payments would amount to "in excess of €10 billion during the course of the initial commitment period of the clubs".
 Additionally, the founding clubs would collectively receive €3.5 billion to support infrastructure investments and offset the impacts of the COVID-19 pandemic.

 The proposed payment structure for the ESL included sharing 32.5 percent of commercial revenues among the founding clubs and all 20 ESL teams (including five invited teams), with an additional 20 percent distributed based on club performance.
 The remaining 15 percent would be allocated according to each club's broadcast audience size.
 In addition, clubs would be permitted to retain gate receipts and club sponsorship revenue.

 The ESL claimed that the league would generate income across football and increase revenues, enabling larger clubs to invest more in smaller clubs through transfer fees.
 The ESL also offered an annual solidarity payment of €400 million to incentivize participation.
-The proposal also included a purported solution to the financial control issues raised by Financial Fair Play Regulations, although critics disputed the effectiveness of this proposal.
+The proposal also included a purported solution to the financial control issues raised by UEFA's Financial Fair Play Regulations, although critics disputed the effectiveness of this proposal.

 On 23 April 2021, Der Spiegel, having purportedly gained access to the 167-page European Super League contract, revealed that Barcelona and Real Madrid were set to receive €60 million over and above what other clubs would receive over the first two years, whereas A.C.
-Milan, Inter Milan, Borussia Dortmund, and Atlético Madrid were set to make less than other Super League clubs.
+Milan, Inter Milan, Borussia Dortmund and Atlético Madrid were set to make less than other Super League clubs.
 The Guardian reported the same month that European Super League clubs were promised €200–300 million as a "welcome bonus".
-It was also reported by Marca that there was a €300 million penalty for leaving the project; the Super League stated that the quoted sum was "false."
-Vozpópuli reported that the "clause is related to the €3.2 billion loan that JP Morgan received" to "ensure the project's viability."
+It was also reported by Marca that there was a €300 million penalty for leaving the project; the Super League stated that the quoted sum was false.
+Vozpópuli reported that the "clause is related to the €3.2 billion loan that JP Morgan received" to "ensure the project's viability".